Rhythms OKR Roles and Permissions

 *Action can be performed only if permitted by organization-wide settings configured by administrators.

 Note on Visibility: For OKRs with "Limited" visibility, users need explicit visibility grants to view or edit them, even if their role would normally allow editing (e.g., Team Owners for their team's OKRs).
-Visibility is automatically granted to OKR Owners and Delegates.
+Visibility is automatically granted to OKR Owners, Creators, and Delegates.
 Public OKRs are visible to all roles except where explicitly restricted.
-Learn more at about visibility here.
+Learn more about visibility: πŸ“„ OKR Visibility β€” Who can see an OKR.

 Additional Role Permissions: